 All types of people hang out on Twitter.
 You can observe personalities and behaviors that range from embarrassing and narcissistic to generous and sublime.
 It’s like eavesdropping on a thousand conversations at once.
-And it’s easy to pick out personalities from a few simple tweets, because true character shines through.
-Think of that next time you compose a 140-character sound bite.
+And it’s easy to discern temperament from a few simple tweets, because true character shines through.
+Think about that next time you compose a 140-character sound bite.

 @mollygreene #mystery What do religion, deep sea diving, and pesticides have in common?
 Find out http://amzn.link Please RT

 You do realize this is spam, right?
 Twitter is not a direct-sale platform, and Twitter rules call foul “If you send large numbers of unsolicited @replies or @mentions in an aggressive attempt to bring attention to a service or link.”
 That means repeatedly tweeting or DMing a high-pressure request to visit your blog (instead of simply providing valuable content), like your Facebook page, or buy your book (with link) is not only deeply annoying, it can get your Twitter account suspended.

 What’s the answer?
 Be a resource.
 Tweet value.
 Add to the conversation.
 Share excellent content.
 Shine the light on others.
 Give.
 Give.
 Give.
 Be a giver, not a taker.

 Why?
 Because spamming with hashtags, tweeting about who has unfollowed you, begging for retweets, bragging about your social authority, demanding follows, insisting people pay attention to your blog content – all these behaviors will just irritate folks or get you blocked.

 Here are examples of tweets you should never send:

 - Thanks for the follow @joesmith!
 Visit my Facebook page (or blog) and like me (subscribe) there, too: www.bloglink (and buy my book!)

 - Looking for a great read @joesmith?
 Buy my book: http://amzn.link